fbpx

 • Best used in the subpectoral plane

 Textured – The outer shell has a rough coating which is supposed to stick to the tissues better.
-The initial reason for textured implants was to try and prevent capsular contracture although there is scant evidence that this is actually true.
-See LINK to capsular contracture.
+The initial reason for textured implants was to try and minimise capsular contracture although there is scant evidence that this is actually true.

 There are different methods of creating the textured silicone coatings but they are all relatively similar.
 They tend to not move as much as a round and are safer to use in the subglandular plane.
 The implants tend to feel firmer than smooth implants.